top of page

 In the POGW retreats, the students learn to mentally adopt different perceptual "bases of operation".

-This Tibetan term stands for a view, a viewpoint, a perspective or a vantage point from where the meditator mentally "operates".
+This term, translated by Daniel P Brown from Tibetan, stands for a view, a viewpoint, a perspective, a vantage point from where the meditator mentally "operates".
 It is the perspective from which the meditation happens.

 For example, our everyday basis of operation usually is that of our individual Self, the felt ego behind the eyes, with objects out there, existing entirely independently from our Self.